Networking · Ports, Protocols, & Network Scanners

 SMTP - Simple Mail Transfer Protocol

 SMTP is the protocol used to send outgoing emails from a client (like Outlook or Gmail) to a mail server, or between mail servers themselves.
-Every time you hit “send”, SMTP handles the delivery process behind the scenes – routing your message across server until it reaches its destination inbox.
-Without SMTP, modern email communication wouldn’t be possible.
+Every time you hit “send”, SMTP handles the delivery process behind the scenes – routing your message across servers until it reaches its destination inbox.

 IMAP - Internet Message Access Protocol

-IMAP is a protocol that allows your email client to retrieve and sync messages from a mail server, while keeping them stored on the server itself.
-IMAP is what makes email synchronizing possible across multiple devices.
-When you read, delete, or organize email on your phone, those changes show up instantly on your laptop too – because IMAP keeps everything in sync on the server.
+IMAP lets your email client retrieve and sync messages from a mail server while keeping them on the server.
+It’s what makes email synchronization possible across multiple devices—read, delete, or organize on one device and it’s reflected everywhere.

 HTTP – HTTPS – Hypertext Transfer Protocol / Secure